kickassCoderz/kickass-toolkit/apps/kickass-toolkit/docs/data-service/quick-start.md

 import { RestDataService } from '@kickass-coderz/data-service'
 ```

-To implement your own DataService you can check out the the [following example](/docs/data-service/creating-custom-service).
+To implement your own DataService you can check out the [following example](/docs/data-service/creating-custom-service).

 ## Adding a provider to your app